codinglead/codinglead.github.io/_posts/2018-11-16-the-good-parts-of-float-and-clear.md

 ## conclusion

-Float and clears are outdated css and should never be used.
+Use flex instead of float and clear because they are outdated.
 It is important to know how they work because you will see a lot of it in old legacy code.
-Use flex when trying to achieve layouts float gives you.